alexharri/website/posts/canvas-to-ascii.md

 [word_embedding]: https://en.wikipedia.org/wiki/Word_embedding

 I started writing this ASCII renderer to see if the idea of using a vector to capture the shape of characters would work at all.
-That approach turned out to work very well, but the initial prototype was terribly slow -- I only got single digit FPS on my iPhone.
+That approach turned out to work very well, but the initial prototype was terribly slow -- I only got single-digit FPS on my iPhone.
 To get the ASCII renderer running at a smooth $60$ FPS on mobile required a lot of optimization work.
 I describe some of that optimization work in the appendix on [character lookup performance](#character-lookup-performance) below.

 The two methods of contrast enhancement I ended up using and describing in this post were the ones that worked for me, but there are probably far more effects one could apply that would produce good results.
-One limitation around the design of the contrast enhancement implementation is that it needed to be be able to run on the GPU.
+One limitation around the design of the contrast enhancement implementation is that it needed to be able to run on the GPU.
 I discuss this in the [appendix on GPU acceleration](#appendix-gpu-acceleration) below.

 At the time of writing these final words, around $6$ months have elapsed since I started working on this.
 This has been my longest writing process to date.
-Much of that can be explained by the birth of my now $4$ month old daughter.
+Much of that can be explained by the birth of my now $4$-month-old daughter.
 I've needed to be a lot more intentional about finding time to write -- and disciplined when spending it.
 I intend to write some smaller posts next.
 Let's see if I manage to stick to that promise.

 Thanks for reading!